-- 5. Use the Previous IP alignment (watch the Profile window). - 6.
-Press the Get Default Curve button with and enter 20 for the Parabolic Rate (K). - 7.
+- 5. Use the Previous IP converted or Next IP converted buttons to move to the second Vertical IP in the alignment (watch the Profile window). - 6.
+Press the Get Default Curve button was and enter 20 for the Parabolic Rate (K). - 7.
 Press Apply to create the first curve. - 8.
 Press the Set Default Curve 🗒 button to save this specification as the default. - 9.
-Use the Next $IP \xrightarrow{r}$ button to move to the third VIP in the alignment.
+Use the Next IP 🖄 button to move to the third VIP in the alignment.
 Repeat steps 6-7 above (only change the K value when appropriate).